Algester

 Algester's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Algester's health metrics are close to national benchmarks, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
+Algester's health metrics are close to national benchmarks, based on AreaSearch's assessment in June 2021.
+The prevalence of common health conditions is somewhat typical but higher than the national average among older cohorts.

-Private health cover is relatively low at approximately 51% of the total population (around 5,126 people), compared to 55.8% across Greater Brisbane.
-The most common medical conditions in the area are asthma and arthritis, impacting 7.0 and 6.7% of residents respectively, while 72.9% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Private health cover is relatively low at approximately 51% (5,126 people) compared to 55.8% across Greater Brisbane as of March 2022.
+Asthma and arthritis are the most common medical conditions, impacting 7.0 and 6.7% of residents respectively, while 72.9% declared themselves completely clear of medical ailments compared to 69.2% across Greater Brisbane in December 2021.
 The under-65 population demonstrates better than average health outcomes.
-The area has 14.9% of residents aged 65 and over (around 1,497 people).
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+As of June 2021, the area has 15.1% of residents aged 65 and over (1,517 people).
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population as of March 2022.

 Frequently Asked Questions - Health